About the case studies

-Each heritage entity belongs to one or more categories and to one of more types, as defined below.
+Each case study on this portal relates to heritage that belongs to one or more categories and to one of more types, as defined below.
 It may relate to any of the themes identified in the thematic essays.
-Most (but not all) entities relate to a particular place (or places) and to a particular span of time.
-Finally, there are different sources of information about different entities.
+Most (but not all) case studies relate to a particular place (or places) and to a particular span of time.

-- The categories are: cultural–tangible fixed (‘immovable’); cultural–tangible movable; cultural–intangible; and natural.
+- The categories are: tangible fixed (‘immovable’); tangible movable; intangible; and natural.
 See Categories of astronomical heritage for more information.

 - The type is a more subjective classification that may be helpful in selecting relevant heritage.
 The available types include: cultural properties connected with astronomy; astronomical observatories, instruments, and artefacts; starlight reserves and oases; and intangible heritage such as calendars and indigenous practices.

 - For a list of the themes see the Themes page.